jozseflukacs1999/click-gap-agent/README.md

 # click-gap-agent

 A Claude skill that reads Google Search Console data and returns SEO findings as a Google Doc.
-Used for CirclePOS SEO work.
+Used for SEO work.

 Three analyses over one export: